Types of fish in Uganda

 There are two major sources of fish in Uganda; one is from aquaculture, the other from fishing in rivers and lakes.
 Different types of fish flourish in different water sources.
 The waters of Uganda contain an impressive array of fish species—over 90 in all.
 This count does not include the Haplochromis complex, which itself is made up of more than 200 species.

 Fish that are the target of most commercial and subsistence exploitation include species like Nile perch (Lates niloticus), Nile Tilapia (Oreochromis niloticus), Pebbly Fish or Silversides (Alestes baremoze), Bagrus Catfish (Bagrus), Clarias Catfish (Clarias), Tiger Fish (Hydrocynus), the Silver Cyprinid (Rastrineobola argentea), Lungfish (Protopterus), and the Haplochromines (Haplochromis).

 Nile Tilapia (Oreochromis niloticus) and Nile perch (Lates niloticus) are the most common fish species in Uganda.
 Other fish types include spat, cat fish, silver fish.

 Nile Perch

-The Nile Perch (Lates niloticus) is locally known as "Empuuta", especially in the central region.
+The Nile Perch (Lates niloticus) is locally known as "Empuuta", especially in the central region or "Puuta" in Northern Uganda.
 It weighs up to 80 kilograms.
 In Uganda, it is a native species to Lake Albert where it is locally known as Gur, and the River Nile below Murchison Falls.
 It was introduced into Lakes Kyoga and Victoria basins in the mid-1950s, but its presence in Lake Victoria was first noted in 1960.
 Although 'the Nile Perch was introduced into Lake Victoria in the early 1960s, it took more than 10 years to get fully established in the new ecosystem.